 Dancing With the Devil in the Pale Moonlight1 of 12Is there any rivalry in comic books more iconic than that of Batman and the Joker?
 Many heroes have arch-enemies, but so few have such perfectly crafted opposite numbers.
 The Joker is Batman's perfect nemesis: a violent, colorful force of chaos that flies directly in the face of Batman's stoic, ordered veneer.

-With the fallout of one of stories in our countdown still resonating in this week's Batman #49 this week, it’s time we examined the most iconic of their many storied meetings.
+With a pair of Joker-centric films reportedly in development, it’s time we examined the most iconic of their many storied meetings.

 Here’s our look at the 10 greatest Batman/Joker stories ever told.